-Your boat comes equipped with NSS12 Evo3 Multifunction display which has a built-in GoFree Wi-Fi module.
-This makes wireless connectivity between Simrad NSS Multifunction display, tablets and smartphones.
+Your boat comes equipped with the NSS12 multifunction display which has a built-in GoFree Wi-Fi module.
+This enables wireless connectivity between Simrad NSS Multifunction display, tablets and smartphones.
 Thanks to this feature, you have the option to control and display data and settings using multiple units.